 IF YOU CAN’T SPOT THE SUCKER IN THE FIRST HALF AN HOUR AT THE TABLE, THEN YOU ARE THE SUCKER.
 MATT DAMON (FROM THE MOVIE ‘ROUNDERS’)

 When you first sit down at the felt and look around at your opponents, it can be intimidating.
-In fact, some compare playing poker, especially Texas Hold’em, as if going to a battle.
+In fact, some compare playing poker card games, especially Texas Hold’em, as if going to a battle.
 Players wear physical armor in the form of low-lying hats, dark sunglasses, headphones, and mesmerizing clothing.
 Then there are weapons to contend with, which are mainly the various techniques and styles of play your opponents demonstrate.

 Understanding these weapons can help you exploit the other players at the table and just might assist you in finding your own style, as well.
 The following names or titles given to players are commonly used in poker to describe a certain style of play or.
 Read up and learn, then shuffle up and deal.
 Good luck.